 The Electrical Shop offers additional special services such as: setting up public address systems for special functions; providing temporary power and lighting for special events on campus, and installing the lights for the annual Season of Lights event.

-The Electronics Maintenance Shop was created in October 2004 to address a growing need on the campus.
+The Electronics Maintenance Shop was created to address a growing need on the campus.
 The three technicians assigned to this new shop are responsible for the installation, maintenance, repair and calibration of fire detection and fire protection systems, physical security systems, keyless entry systems, intrusion alarms, CCTV systems and other electronic components and systems on the campus.
 The technicians will also be responsible for analyzing and resolving operational problems; testing, repairing and replacing faulty equipment; and, diagnosing the cause of malfunctions in electronic components, circuits and systems.

 The Elevator Shop is a one-of-a-kind operation in the University of Texas System providing a complete range of elevator maintenance, repair, calibration, and inspection services with in-house resources.
 The three elevator mechanics are responsible for ensuring the safe and reliable operation of over 65 vertical conveyance systems (including stage and wheelchair lifts) on the campus.

 DO NOT attempt to exit the elevator by yourself.
 Wait for a trained technician to assist you.
-Passengers may be inconvenienced by this delay, but are much safer in the cab as opposed to exposing themselves to the dangers of moving equipment in open hoist way
+Passengers may be inconvenienced by this delay, but are much safer in the cab as opposed to exposing themselves to the dangers of moving equipment in an open hoist way

 Elevator certificates are available for review in the elevator cab or the lobby and in the elevator shop. here are numerous elevators and lifts which move everyone on campus safely to and from their classrooms and offices on campus.
 There are stage lifts, which move entire orchestras or performances to different levels in the fox fine arts building